nuhkoca/kotlin-modular-tdd-coroutines-mvvm/README.md

 >The repository is tracked by the CI tool [CircleCI](https://circleci.com/)

-#### Ongoing
+##### Ongoing
-Kotlin DSL doesn't support to allow to write common scripts among all child gradle files.
+*Kotlin DSL doesn't support to write common scripts among all child gradle files at the moment.
+When it is supported, it will be implemented in the repository.*

 ### Patterns
 * [Clean Architecture](https://www.amazon.com/Clean-Architecture-Craftsmans-Software-Structure/dp/0134494164)